Need something free to do during the day so you can splurge on a fancy dinner and a Cirque du Soleil show?

 LED show: On the hour from 6 PM to 1 AM, daily for 6 minutes

-When our friends visit us here in Las Vegas, we always stop by Fremont Street for a night.
+When our friends visit us here in Las Vegas, we always stop by Fremont Street for at least one evening.
 Fremont Street is a street with free live music, street performers, and entrances to downtown casinos, bars, and restaurants.

 You’ve probably seen photos of its colorful LED ceiling lights.
 There’s an hourly 6-minute light & music show from 6 pm to 1 am.